planio-gmbh/redmine_charts/README.markdown

 Redmine Charts
 ==============

-Plugin for Redmine to show Your projects' charts.
+Plugin for Redmine which integrates some nice project charts.

 ## Instalation